brandonmorrissette/throwbackrequestlive/README.md

     -   Most of my data is passed to table from DataManagement, which uses the table service to interact with backend
     -   My table takes the data, and the data service.
 It then uses the service to write to the backend.
 Something about this feels weird.
     -   Making assumption about singular primary key
+-   Want to make the calls async in the backend

 # Data Management